Technical Architecture

 Meta-rules govern how governance itself can change:

-• How to modify Terms (voting thresholds, discussion periods)
+• How to modify Terms (voting thresholds, discussion periods).

-• Rule precedence and conflict resolution
+• Rule precedence and conflict resolution.

-• Branch inheritance policies
+• Branch inheritance policies.

 Version Control System

-DAHAO treats governance like software development
+DAHAO treats governance like software development.

 Version Format